sanctuarycomputer/candelabra/README.md

 It works out of the box for any website that doesn't require authentication on entry.
 This means it can audit any JavaScript-rendered website including those built with the popular front-end frameworks: React, Vue, Ember, Angular, etc.

+Want to read more about Candelabra?
+[Check out the wiki](https://github.com/sanctuarycomputer/candelabra/wiki).

 ## How do I use Candelabra?

 Candelabra was designed to require no configuration.
 Simply install the package and fire it up.
 For detailed usage, see [Options](#options).